Hello Citizens of the Internet!

 Dear People Who’ve Given Me Jobs Over the Years: Thank you for trusting me and paying me.
 And getting me started on my career.
 I can promise you I did my best and will continue to.
 Even the pro bono.

 Dear Wonderful & Weird Friends Who Put Up With My Awkwardness: You guys are all too cool for me, and yet you hang out with me.

 Dear People Who Crash at My House and Clean Up Afterwards: It’s couchcrashers like you who get invited again.
 You also bring food and tea and water to keep me stocked.

 Dear Gay Brothers and Sisters: I know one of those crazy Christians took the “Happy Graduation, KU LGBTs!” posters and tore it to shreds.
 Those lunatics.
-But I know we’re all stronger than their crap, so I don’t worry.
+But I know we’re all stronger than their crap, so I don’t worry about that anymore.
 We’re here, we’re queer, bring us the light beer!

 Dear Friends From College I Can’t Remember How We Met But We Still Hang Out: I find it extremely humbling and cool that you’re greatly intelligent people yet never show it.
 You’re med students and lawyers and businesspeople and overall, people who stand up for the things that matter in life, are busy as hell, and yet you still make time to meet me and talk about your lives.